Initiatives and referendums in the United States: Initiated state constitutional amendment

 An initiated constitutional amendment is an amendment to a state's constitution that results from petitioning by a state's citizens.
 By utilizing this initiative process, citizens can propose and vote on constitutional amendments directly, without need of legislative referral.
 When a sufficient number of citizens have signed a petition requesting it, a proposed constitutional amendment is then put to the vote.

-In the United States, while no court or legislature needs to approve a proposal or the resultant initiated constitutional amendment, such amendments may be overturned if they are challenged and a court confirms that they are unconstitutional.
-Most states that permit the process require a 2/3 majority vote.
+In the United States, while no court or legislature needs to approve a proposal or the resultant initiated constitutional amendment, such amendments may be subject to judicial review and can be struck down if found to conflict with the U.S. Constitution.
+Most states that permit initiated constitutional amendments require approval by a simple majority of voters, although some states impose higher thresholds (for example, Florida requires 60% voter approval and Colorado requires 55%).

 Not all amendments proposed will receive sufficient support to be placed on the ballot.
 Of the 26 proposed petitions filed in the state of Florida in its 1994 general election, only three garnered sufficient support to be put to the vote.